tsackton/taelgarverse/docs/campaigns/dunmari-frontier/dunmari-frontier-timeline.md

 - May 30, 1749 DR, evening: Lirien arrives on [Vindristjarna](<../../things/ships/vindristjarna.md>) seeking [Cloudspinner](<../../people/extraplanar-powers/archfey/cloudspinner.md>).
 Meets the [Dunmar Fellowship](<../../people/pcs/dunmar-fellowship/dunmar-fellowship.md>).
 [Seeker](<../../people/pcs/dunmar-fellowship/seeker.md>) is possessed by [Lady Eventide](<../../people/fey/lady-eventide.md>).
 Servants of [Wend](<../../people/extraplanar-powers/archfey/wend.md>) and [Harrow](<../../people/extraplanar-powers/archfey/harrow.md>) arrive soon after, and attack.
 They are defeated, but Lirien is killed.
 - May 30, 1749 DR, night: The party rests on [Vindristjarna](<../../things/ships/vindristjarna.md>)
 - May 31, 1749 DR: Travel to [Bitterwine Oak](<../../gazetteer/extraplanar/feywild/emberwine/bitterwine-oak.md>), a [Feywild](<../../cosmology/feywild.md>) portal and pass through into [Emberwine](<../../gazetteer/extraplanar/feywild/emberwine/emberwine.md>).
 Meet satyrs; a barge of [fey](<../../species/extraplanar/fey.md>) on a river of wine; and a rabbit-like creature called Auntie Mullberry.
 Travel towards [Sunwine Hall](<../../gazetteer/extraplanar/feywild/emberwine/sunwine-hall.md>) and the court of the Master of Revels.
+- May 31, 1749 DR: Reach Sunwine Hall, meet Lord Soven, speak with guests, including Valeris, Ismara, and  Count Vashan.
+Delwath duels Arendel and loses.
+- Jun 01, 1749 DR - Jun 06, 1749 DR: Remain at Sunwine Hall, telling stories and making plans.
+[Wellby](<../../people/pcs/dunmar-fellowship/wellby.md>) tames a wyvern released from the [Mirror of Soul Trapping](<treasure/mirror-of-soul-trapping.md>).
+- Jun 07, 1749 DR: Depart Sunwine Hall for the Sunset Gate
+- Jun 08, 1749 DR: Travel across Emberwine towards the Sunset Gate
+- Jun 09, 1749 DR: Travel across Emberwine towards the Sunset Gate
+- Jun 10, 1749 DR: Reach the Sunset Gate and turn north
+- Jun 11, 1749 DR: Travel north towards Amberglow, following the Sunset Gate
+- Jun 12, 1749 DR: Cross into Amberglow, avoiding cursed giants demanding blood, and continue north
+- Jun 13, 1749 DR: Encounter and defeat hunters from Duskmire.
+Travel north, passing a dry river, and reaching Redsun Watch, which is encased in darkness flowing like a river from the east.
+- Jun 13, 1749 DR, later: Infiltrate Redsun Watch, avoiding or defeating the minions of Harrow and Wend, and light the Cloudspinner's beacon.